 Crinkly Green Bills

-Fancy pens are nice and leather attache cases splendid, but after four or more years of undergraduate work, chances are your 20something has very empty pockets.
+Fancy pens are nice and leather attache cases splendid, but after four or more years of undergraduate work, chances are your 20something has empty pockets.
 So cash is the most welcome gift of all.
-Money may not be a very exciting thing to present, but there are some very clever ways to package it, including rolling a check inside a prescription bottle, filling a personalized piggy bank or tying it with a graduation-style tassel.
-You'll find a few ideas here.Continue to 5 of 10 below.
+Money may not be an exciting thing to present, but there are some genius ways to package it, including rolling a check inside a prescription bottle, filling a personalized piggy bank or tying it with a graduation-style tassel.
+You'll find a few ideas here.Continue to 5 of 7 below.

 This tongue-in-cheek advice book by Adam Ruben is light on the actual, practical advice — although giving your dissertation advisor brownies is always a good idea — and heavy on the humor.
-The result is a very funny, entertaining read and a light-hearted gift choice for the new college grad headed for grad school.
-Tuck in a few twenties as a bookmark.
+The result is an enjoyable, entertaining read, and a light-hearted gift choice for the new college grad headed for grad school — Tuck in a few twenties as a bookmark.